 This is a combination of the two points described above.
 Knowing what people are looking for on your website is one thing, but making sure they’re able to successfully find what they need is another.
 This time, you can use tests or visitor recording to see how visitors behave on the website.
 Alternatively, you may ask people directly, using surveys or feedback widgets.
 Both methods help uncover issues in navigation, labeling, or design that prevent people from achieving their goal.

 The Great Orchestra of Christmas Charity is one of the biggest non-governmental charities in Europe.
 People can also support it online, through the organization’s website.
 After performing user tests, it showed that online visitors were confused by the navigation of the website to the point that they didn’t know where to click to donate the money.

 The charity decided to implement several changes, from moving the donation page up in the side menu to making it more visible and to changing the label “Support it” to “Pay Online”.
 This made the process more straightforward.
 As it turned out, the website donations increased by 420%.
-Read the full breakdown of the implemented changes here.

 The rule of thumb here is – you know the content of your website, so the navigation makes sense to you even if it’s flawed.
 What you can do to make sure it is intuitive for users, is to run a card sorting test.
 This allows you to find out how people would organize content on your website and also gives you a better idea of how to name your categories and subcategories.

 Harvard Business Services helps people incorporate their companies in Delaware.
 Before testing, the navigation bar consisted of 10 tabs: